cube-js/cube/examples/mapbox/README.md

-## Map data vizualization based on Mapbox API
+## Example of map data visualization with React and Mapbox

 An [example](https://mapbox-example.cubecloudapp.dev/) of map data visualization implemented with [Mapbox](https://www.mapbox.com/) and React.